 - Review your credit.
 Take a look at your current credit situation and start taking steps to put your credit in the best condition possible.
-You can do this yourself by contacting a credit-reporting agency to get a copy of your credit report—or Legends Mortgage Services can help with this.
+You can do this yourself by contacting a credit-reporting agency to get a copy of your credit report—or Legends Bank Mortgage Lending can help with this.

 - Review your budget.
 Sit down with your monthly budget and determine how much you can realistically afford.
 For your convenience, we have a mortgage calculator on our website that can help you determine what your monthly payment would be based on the loan amount.

 - Get pre-qualified.
 Once you’ve reviewed your credit and determined your budget, you can pre-qualify for a loan.
 Call one of our Legends Mortgage Services professionals to get started.

 - Name and Social Security numbers for all applicants

 - Complete addresses for the last two years (if you have been renting, include the names and addresses of your landlords)

 - Sources of income and the names and addresses of your employers for the last two years